 The Atlas is built around data pulled from eBird, an open access citizen science project run by the Cornell Lab of Ornithology.
 The dataset comprises all validated wild bird records from within the Brisbane Local Government Area and any offshore point within Australia’s Exclusive Economic Zone that has the Brisbane LGA as its closest point on land, as per current eBird protocol.
 This includes reports of escapees and feral introduced birds, as well as natives and vagrants.
-The entirety of the survey area is divided up into 4km2 squares for distribution mapping purposes; each square has a unique numerical code and land squares have unique names as well.
+The entirety of the survey area is divided up into 4km2 squares for mapping purposes (i.e. in the Mercator coordinate system); each square has a unique numerical code and land squares have unique names as well.

 Every species (and other taxonomic group treated separately within the Atlas) is allocated a category code, based on its presence status.
 These codes are loosely based on the BOU classification and are as follows: